Becoming a father will change your life. You already know that, right?

 - Tech (tablet, laptop)

-It depends entirely on what you need, but as long as the basics are covered, you will be cool.
+It depends on what you need, but you will be cool as long as you have covered the basics.

 Car Prep For The Newborn

 The most important thing is the baby seat.
-Get used to putting it in and taking it back out again, because you don’t want to struggle to put it in your car when there is a newborn chilling out in it.
+Get used to putting it in and taking it back out again.
+You don’t want to struggle to put it in your car when there is a newborn chilling out in it.

 Make sure to secure it correctly too.